 - Assignments offer an opportunity for parents to get involved in their kid’s learning process.
 Assignments help parents to track the academic progress of their kids, especially at home.
 They get to understand what their kids get taught in school besides knowing their academic weaknesses and strengths.

-- Research shows that the involvement of parents in their child’s homework can improve their performance in class, especially for those kids who are economically disadvantaged.
-Further, studies show that the interactive assignment process enhances a student’s achievement.
+- Research shows that the involvement of parents in their child’s history homework can improve their performance in class, especially for those kids who are economically disadvantaged.
+Further, studies show that the interactive assignment process with online history homework help enhances student’s achievements.

 - Parents can also learn of the existence of handicaps existent in their kids which can allow them to seek for assistance besides adjusting the strategies employed in their learning to suit these kids.